-§ 401 Quarterly Calendar of Amendments to the Code of Student Governance
+§ 401 Calendar of Amendments to the Code of Student Governance

 At the beginning of the academic year, the Speaker of the Senate shall identify six (6) General Body meetings as Amendment Meetings, at which time the Code of Student Governance can be amended.
+The Speaker may change the time of an Amendment Meeting if this change occurs one month prior to the previously selected time.
 These times shall be the only times in the Academic Year that the Code of Student Governance can be amended, with the exception of cases that apply to §404 and §405.